 - Don’t click on any links inside an email that alerts you of an account change.
 This is also a tactic of hackers.
 If you receive an alert, go directly to the referenced account to check the validity of the alert.

 - Don’t leave any type of online account dormant that contains your personal information.
-Inactive accounts are prime targets for hackers.
+Inactive accounts are prime targets for hackers, as this Airbnb host found out recently.
+Regularly signing into your accounts will minimize the damage if a hacker is able to get in.

 - Don’t use the same password and email combination across multiple platforms.
 Hackers know that consumers often have favorite password/email combinations.
 If a hacker gains access to one of your accounts, they will likely try the same combo across the internet.
 As a result, you might find your hacker troubles immediately multiplied if you aren’t using unique passwords on your accounts.
 (Michelle Couch-Friedman, Consumer Rescue)